You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 wedding ceremony processional order for jewish wedding in America at Morningside Inn wedding venue

-Jewish weddings tend to include more family in the processional compared to other traditions.
-It often begins with the officiant, usually a rabbi and/or cantor.
-Then come the grandparents, followed by a key difference from Christian ceremonies – the groom accompanied by his parents.
-Next are the groomsmen and best man, often walking in pairs.
+Jewish weddings tend to include more family in the procession than other traditions.
+The wedding ceremony procession often begins with the officiant, usually a rabbi and/or cantor.
+Then come the grandparents, followed by a key difference from Christian ceremonies—the groom accompanied by his parents.
+Next are the groomsmen and Best Man.
 The bridesmaids and maid of honor then make their entrances.
 Ring bearers and flower girls are optional but usually included.
-Finally, the bride processes escorted by both her father and mother together.
+Finally, the bride is escorted by both her father and mother together.

-I love how Jewish processionals honor multiple generations.
-Having grandparents and parents play such a prominent role really highlights the significance of family and legacy.
+I love how the Jewish wedding ceremony professional honors multiple generations.
+Having grandparents and parents play such a prominent role highlights the significance of family and legacy.
 Some couples even have all parents stand under the chuppah (wedding canopy) with them, which I find so moving.
 It visually represents the joining together of two families.

 Hindu Wedding Ceremony Processional Order